Finding an AA Meeting in Ohio

 Educational Tools

-It’s estimated that there are more than 123,000 AA meetings that are held all throughout the world, many of which are in the U.S. Each meeting is unique and will include an array of different discussions.
-Even though these meetings can differ substantially, there are certain educational tools that should be available in every meeting.
+According to Alcoholics Anonymous’s official website, it’s estimated that there are more than 123,000 AA meetings that are held throughout the world, many of which are in the U.S. Each meeting is unique and will include an array of different discussions.
+Even though these meetings can differ substantially, certain educational tools should be available in every meeting.

 For one, the AA Big Book should be provided to attendees.
 Other educational materials that revolve around staying sober may also be accessed during a meeting.
 If you feel as though you’re not learning anything when attending AA meetings, it might be time to stop by a different meeting.